Venekiel/Origins-Vampire/README.md

 On the other hand this form is more fragile, and does not have hands, preventing them to use their tools.

 ## Vampire Lord
-They inherit their powers from their previous form, with extras.
+They inherit their characteristics from their previous form, with extras.

 ### Winged :
 Vampire Lords have wings strong enough to propel them through the air while flying.